jcapt/jcapt.github.io/index.md

 Challenges:

-**Tech Stack: Ruby, Ruby on Rails, Postgresql, Node.js, Express.js, React Native, ElasticSearch, GraphQL**
+**Tech Stack: Ruby, Ruby on Rails, TypeScript, Node.js, Express.js, Postgresql, React Native, ElasticSearch, GraphQL**

 _As Developer_:
 - Building a service to handle the upload of high volume of files